RickHUN/alx-low_level_programming/0x00-hello_world/README.md

-Writes a C program that prints the size of various types on the computer it is compiled and run
+Write a C program that prints exactly and that piece of art is useful" - Dora Korpar